michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/4-program/daily-themes-forged.md

 ---
 ### **Theme: Equipped**

 We will use the acronym EQUIP.
-This will be an acronym your students can take home with them to quickly remember what's in their toolbox whenever they are faced with a challenge.
+This will be an acronym your students can take home with them to quickly remember what’s in their toolbox whenever they are faced with a challenge.

 **E – Evaluate**